vishnuv4/cashflow/README.md

 ## Setup

 Uses Python and matplotlib.
 It was developed and tested on Python 3.10 but lower versions might work too.
-Ensure your terminal can pick up python by running ```python --version``` and ensuring you get some output.
+Ensure your terminal can pick up python by running ```python --version``` in a terminal window and ensuring you get some output.

 Note: this was developed on Windows so if you're using a Mac it may or may not be a bit janky.
 It should work just the same, but I haven't tested it.
 If you're running into problems, open up an issue on GitHub or drop me an email (vishnuv@seas.upenn.edu).